Is Milo Healthy?

 It can make you gain weight ONLY if it helps you create a caloric surplus.
 Meaning, if you consume more calories than you need in a day, you will gain weight.

 Usually, liquid calories are easy to consume.
-If you want to gain weight but don’t have the appetite to eat, you can have some liquid calories.
+However, if you want to gain weight but don’t want to eat, you can have some liquid calories.

 If you want to lose weight, it’s best to stay away from liquid calories because they are not very filling.